MTV Video Music Award for Best K-Pop

-The MTV Video Music Award for Best K-Pop award was first introduced at the MTV Video Music Awards in 2019.
+The MTV Video Music Award for Best K-Pop is given at the annual MTV Video Music Award.
+The category was first awarded in 2019.
 It was criticized by K-pop fans for segregating their artists from major categories such as Video of the Year and Artist of the Year.

 BTS and Lisa are the most-awarded artists in this category, having won the award three times.
-BTS, Tomorrow X Together, and Stray Kids are the most-nominated acts with four nominations each.
+BTS is also the most-nominated act with five nominations.

 Recipients

 BTS ties for the record for the most wins (3).